 In cases where there is more than one evaluator, the primary evaluator must conduct at least three spot observations each semester for the teachers assigned.
-At least three spot observations per semester will be scored.

-For the 2015-16 school year, schools may choose whether to use peer observers to conduct spot observations during the year.
+For the 2016-17 school year, schools may choose whether to use peer observers to conduct spot observations during the year.
 It is a principal decision to allow peer observations on their respective campus.
 Spot observations conducted by a peer will not count towards the total number of spots needed for each teacher.